kevquirk/fuckedweb/index.md

 If you wanted to find something, you had to hunt for it and that was all part of the fun.
 There's a reason it's called *surfing the web* and that traditional browsers, like Netscape Navigator, had a nautical theme.

-You would wander aimlessly through the wilds of the Internet, constantly perusing all the great content that netizens were putting out into the world.
+You were the captain of a ship, sailing aimlessly through the wilds of the Web.
+Occasionally you would drop anchor and stop to peruse all the great content that netizens were putting out into the world.

+Once you had finished, you would pull up the anchor and carry on your journey of discovery for more great content.

 You wouldn't hit a search, find something you wanted to read, then leave.
 That's too surgical.
 Too informal.
 It was a community.
 We were netizens.

 I fondly remember perusing Web 1.0 and reading anything from blogs about The Simpsons, to *very* personal updates, and everything in between.
 [GeoCities neighbourhoods](https://en.wikipedia.org/wiki/Yahoo!_GeoCities#Neighborhoods) were great fun to wade through and learn about *all kinds* of stuff.